Santa Fe Community College: Development

 In 2009, Santa Fe Community College submitted a proposal to the NM Higher Education Department to establish a Higher Education Center (HEC) after a survey showed that a majority of local residents questioned would seek a higher degree if it were located in the city.
 The Higher Education Department approved the proposal and the HEC was formally established.

 In 2010, SFCC District voters approved a bond measure, $12 million of which was earmarked to fund the construction of a facility for the HEC.

 In March 2011, the New Mexico Legislature passed House Joint Memorial 9, authorizing the state's General Services Department to sell to the college a tract of land for the center's building site.
 In July 2011, the Higher Education Department approved the land purchase, and the sale was finalized in September 2011.

 A pilot of the program began in August 2011 on the Santa Fe Community College campus.

 In November 2011, the college learned that the administration of Governor Susana Martinez, who was elected in November 2010, was of the opinion that the college had to gain further approval from the Legislature before the Higher Education Department would review construction plans for the center.
 A primary source of criticism has been concerns over long-term funding, as well as a possibly excessive number of higher education options in New Mexico.

 In May 2012, attorneys for Santa Fe Community College filed a legal action in district court requesting an order to force the New Mexico Higher Education Department (HED) to grant a hearing to review construction plans for the center.

 The Higher Education Center opened in January, 2015.

-The college, in collaboration with Siemens, has established a Campus Microgrid by 2019.
+As of 2019 the college has established a campus microgrid in collaboration with Siemens including onsite solar photovoltaic and diesel generation.